m3db/m3/src/dbnode/storage/bootstrap/bootstrapper/README.md

 See bootstrapper specific READMEs for more details (if any).
 - `fs`: The filesystem bootstrapper, used to bootstrap as much data as possible from the local filesystem.
 - `commitlog`: The commit log bootstrapper bootstraps both data and index snapshots across all shard time ranges (up to retention).
-It bootstraps commitlogs only once (commitlog bootstrap results are cached after a single run).
+It bootstraps commit logs only once (commit log bootstrap results are cached after a single run).
-  - *NOTE*: the commitlog bootstrapper is special cased in that it runs for the *entire* bootstrappable range per shard whereas other bootstrappers fill in the unfulfilled gaps as bootstrapping progresses.
+  - *NOTE*: the commit log bootstrapper is special cased in that it runs for the *entire* bootstrappable range per shard whereas other bootstrappers fill in the unfulfilled gaps as bootstrapping progresses.
 - `peers`: The peers bootstrapper bootstraps shard data for initializing shards during topology changes (when a node has received new shards).
 It also is used to bootstrap any remaining data from peers and for a full node joins.

 ## Cache policies